foobarbecue/troggle/README.txt

+UPDATE 29 June 2016: This repository hosts the Erebus branch of the Troggle database system.
+It was split off from the Cambridge version in 2010.

 Troggle is an application for caving expedition data management, originally created for use on Cambridge University Caving Club expeditions and licensed under the GNU Lesser General Public License.

 Troggle setup